hongminy/Take-Him-Out/docs/final.md

 Curriculum learning is also used while training.
 At first our goal is to train the agent so that the agent can play against a moving target, so we set up the environment to let the agent play against a still, non-monving target.
 However, as we carried out the training, the agent didn't perform good enough to step up the difficulty, so we sticked to training and evaluating the performance against a still target.

 ## Evaluation
-As a baseline, we expect our agent at least to perform rationally as a player in the arena we made, for example, attacking when the opponent is close, jumping to clear the obstacles and moving around normally.
-After an extended training and having a better designed Q-table, we want our agent to create a somewhat challenging combat environment for the other player.
-This involves the agent to be tactical, aggressive or conservative depends on its situation, good at using items, and well worn for combat.

 ## References